mkiourlappou/mkiourlappou.github.io/_pages/about.md

 Research Interests
 ======
-My research interests lie in the application of machine learning algorithms on complex biological questions related to small and sparse biological datasets.
+My research interests lie in the application of machine learning algorithms on answering complex biological questions related to small and sparse biological datasets.

 In my PhD project I study how post-transcriptional regulation is important in neuron development in the brain and how it is related to mRNA expression and regulation.
 I work on this problem using Random Forests on information I have from microscopy images combined with gene information I gather from bioinformatics libraries.